We are a small company of guides and staff living at the end of the road in the Methow Valley of Washington state.

-Ken was born in Seattle and from the age of two has been skiing the Cascades.
+Ken was born in Seattle and from age 2 has been skiing the Cascades.
 In high school, Ken was hired to teach skiing at Alpental ski area and has worked in the ski industry ever since.
 In 1985 on New Years Day, after a single heli bump from Whistler followed by a 4,000-foot powder run, Ken was hooked.
 Heli-ski guiding became the focus.
 After graduating from the ski area management and instruction program at Wenatchee Valley College, Ken went to France to teach with his full certification as a ski instructor.
 Returning to Washington, he guided on Mt.
 Rainier and in Alaska.
-Walking up from Paradise one day in 1992, he heard that North Cascade Heli-Skiing was looking for investors.
+While touring from Paradise one day in 1992, he heard that North Cascade Heli was looking for investors.
 This seemed a perfect match since Ken already owned property in Mazama.
-His nine years of experience ski patrolling at Crystal Mountain was ideal for the avalanche control work, snow stability evaluations and first aid skills requisite for a heli-ski guide.
+His nine years of experience on the Crystal Mountain Ski Patrol was ideal for the avalanche control work, snow stability evaluations and first aid skills requisite for a heli-ski guide.

-Larry Goldie has been making a living as a mountain guide for over two decades.
+Larry Goldie has been making a living as a mountain guide for more than two decades.
 He has climbed, skied and guided extensively in the North Cascades, with additional experience in the European Alps, Sierras, Rockies, Alaska and throughout Canada.
 Larry is one of the owners of North Cascades Mountain Guides in Mazama.
 As an instructor and examiner for the American Mountain Guides Association (AMGA), as well as a pro trainer for AIARE (American Institute of Avalanche Research and Education) he also works to help train the next generation of mountain guides.
 He is an internationally (IFMGA) licensed Mountain guide and AMGA certified guide.
 He is also a current Wilderness First Responder.
 Larry has guided for North Cascade Heli since 2003 and now divides his time between guiding and running the snow safety program.